jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_basic-usage.rst

 ----------------------------

 You can execute a service operation by calling the method of the same name on a client object.
-For example, to perform the Amazon S3 `PutObject operation
+For example, to perform the |S3| `PutObject operation
 <http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html>`_, you must
 call the ``Aws\S3\S3Client::putObject()`` method.